Dance in Indonesia: The traditional dance

-Traditional dance of Indonesia reflect the rich diversity of Indonesian people.
-The dance traditions in Indonesia; such as Balinese, Javanese, Sundanese, Minangkabau, Palembang, Malay, Aceh and many other dances traditions are age old traditions, yet also a living and dynamic traditions.
+The traditional dance of Indonesia reflects the rich diversity of the Indonesian people.
+The dance traditions in Indonesia, such as Balinese, Javanese, Sundanese, Minangkabau, Palembang, Malay, Aceh and many other dance traditions are age-old traditions, yet also a living and dynamic traditions.
 Certain traditional dances might be centuries old, while some others might have been created less than a decade ago.
 The creation of a new dance choreography but still within the frame of respected dance tradition and discipline is still possible.
 As the result, there is some kreasi baru (newly created) dances.
 The newly created dance could be the rediscovery and the revival of lost old traditions or a new interpretation, inspiration and exploration of traditional dances.

 The Art Schools in Indonesia such as Sekolah Tinggi Seni Indonesia (STSI) in Bandung, Institut Kesenian Jakarta (IKJ) in Jakarta, Institut Seni Indonesia (ISI/Indonesian Art Institute) in Denpasar, Yogyakarta, and Surakarta all are fostering and encouraging their student to explore the dance traditions in Indonesia.
 Certain festival such as Bali Art Festival also known as the distinguished event for Balinese traditional dance choreographers to showcase their Balinese kreasi baru dances.